Table of Contents

 Does Medicaid Pay for Nursing Homes?

 Does Medicaid pay for nursing home care?
 In short, yes.
-In all 50 states and the District of Columbia, Medicaid will pay for nursing home care for those persons who require that level of care and meet the program’s financial eligibility requirements.
-Readers should be aware that both the financial requirements and the level of care requirements are different in every state.
-Furthering the complexity is the fact that the financial requirements also change depending on the marital status of the Medicaid beneficiary / applicant.
-In almost all situations, Medicaid will pay for the complete cost of nursing home care including all care and room and board.
-Furthermore, Medicaid will pay for nursing home care for the long term; on an ongoing basis for how ever long the individual requires that level of care even if they require it for the remainder of their life.
+In all 50 states and the District of Columbia, Medicaid will pay for nursing home care for persons who require that level of care and meet the program’s financial eligibility requirements.
+Readers should be aware that the financial requirements and the level of care requirements vary based on the state.
+Furthering the complexity is that the financial requirements change based on the marital status of the Medicaid beneficiary / applicant.
+For those who are eligible, Medicaid will pay for nursing home care, including room and board, on an ongoing, long-term basis as long as the eligibility criteria continues to be met.
+In many cases, this is for the remainder of one’s life.

 How Much Will Medicaid Pay for Nursing Home Care?

 While Medicaid will pay 100% of the cost of nursing home care (including room, meals, and medical supplies), a nursing home resident must contribute nearly all of their income towards these costs.
 This is called a Patient Liability.